-- -- The athletic contests are formal and cannot be considered "pick-up" games. - -- Competition is organized and scheduled between teams / individuals / organizations. - -- Recognized rules are followed. - -- Scores are kept. - -- Equipment and/or facilities and/or uniforms are provided by a sponsor (club, school, town, agency). - -- Competitions are officiated by qualified individuals. - -- Competitions are scheduled and scores are publicized. - -- Competitions are against a variety of opponents organized in a similar manner (clubs, towns, regions, nations). - -- Individuals are selected through tryout sessions and/or past performance.
-There is a formality to the selection process and not a "pick-up", ad hoc, informal selection process. - 6.4.C.
-CSIET students are eligible under CIAC regulations as long as they satisfy the age requirement.
-Foreign student graduates are not eligible, including CSIET students.
+- The athletic contests are formal and cannot be considered "pick-up" games. - Competition is organized and scheduled between teams/individuals/organizations. - Recognized rules are followed. - Scores are kept.

+- Equipment and/or facilities and/or uniforms are provided by a sponsor (club, school, town, agency). - Competitions are officiated by qualified individuals - Competitions are scheduled and scores are publicized. - Competitions are against a variety of opponents organized in a similar manner (clubs, towns, regions, nations). - Individuals are selected through tryout sessions and/or past performance.
+There is a formality to the selection process and not a "pick-up", ad hoc, informal selection process.

-6.4.D.
-F-1 VISA -- STUDENT
+6.8 F-1 VISA - STUDENT

 NJASA and AASA are monitoring the effect the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 will have on school districts.
-School districts have new responsibilities concerning students who are in the United States on F-1 visas.
+School districts have new responsibilities concerning students who are in the United States on F-1 Visas.
 Federal regulations have been issued.
 Below is a summary of the information.

 Section 625 of the immigration reform bill requires F-1 students to reimburse schools for the cost of public education.
-These regulations apply to F-1 students only; dependents of F-1 visa holders (F2 students) are excluded from the public school tuition requirement.
+These regulations apply to F-1 students only; dependents of F-1 Visa holders (F2 students) are excluded from the public school tuition requirement.
 School districts are responsible for determining what the cost of tuition is.
-Because the tuition must be paid in full before the school can issue an I-20 (the official form designating that a student is eligible for an F-1), the U.S. Department of Education recommends that schools establish a refund mechanism to reimburse students (on a prorated basis) who must leave the system before completing their academic stay.
+Because the tuition must be paid in full before the school can issue an I-20 (the official form designating that a student is eligible for an F-1), the U.S. Department of Education recommends that schools establish a refund mechanism to reimburse students (on a pro-rated basis) who must leave the system before completing their academic stay.

-The new law will not affect students already studying in the United States on F-1 visas; however, if these students leave the United States -- even during school vacations -- the new law could affect them upon their return.
+The new law will not affect students already studying in the United States on F-1 Visas; however, if these students leave the United States - even during school vacations - the new law could affect them upon their return.
 For this reason, school officials need to become familiar with the law so they can advise these students.

-6.5 HOW AND WHEN ATHLETIC ELIGIBILITY IS DETERMINED IN ADDITION TO CIAC RULES OF ELIGIBILITY - CIAC BY-LAWS, ARTICLE IX, SECTION I, II & III
+6.9 HOW AND WHEN ATHLETIC ELIGIBILITY IS DETERMINED IN ADDITION TO CIAC RULES OF ELIGIBILITY - CIAC BY-LAWS, ARTICLE IX, SECTION I, II AND III